DrShaimaaAli/CloudThresholdBook/Content/Ch1-Introduction.md

 # **Chapter 01 - Introduction**

- **Abstract**

-This Chapter introduces the idea of cloud computing, how did it come to existence?
-How is it used? and what characteristics does it have?

 # 1.1 Learning Outcomes
 By the end of this chapter, the reader should be able to:
 - Identify the concept of cloud computing.